mcvoid/mcvoid.github.io/content/_index.md

 * **Mark of Health**: Increase max `HP` by `2`.
 * **Mark of Burden**: Increase your number of inventory slots by `1`, not to exceed `15`.
 * **Mark of Skill**: Increase the number of inventory slots which can be worn by `1`, not to exceed `6`.
 * **Mark of Toughness**: Choose one armor type.
-Increase the `ARM` of that armor type by `1` when you wear it, not to exceed `2` more than its listed value.
+Increase the `AC` of that armor type by `1` when you wear it, not to exceed `2` more than its listed value.
 You may select this more than once per tier, but it must be for different armor types.
 * **Mark of Arcana**: Choose a spell from the spell list.
 That spell is able to be cast without needing to equip a scroll.
 You may select this more than once per tier, but it must be for different spells.

 ## Equipment and Jink